Co-led by Irene Ammar and Seyta Selter.

 Folks new to ancestor work, adoptees, and those with a tough experience of family are warmly welcome.
 Difficult histories and ongoing troubles (e.g., colonialism, sexism, racism, poverty/exploitative capitalism) often arise when sinking into ritual work with the ancestors, and the training will be a trauma-aware, multicultural container that explicitly embraces the role of the ancestors in cultural repair and reconciliation.
 Those with a healing arts practice will learn some new skills to support your work.
 Spaces are limited and cost is $400 for the three-day intensive (10am-5pm each day).

-Preregistration and full attendance is requested, and registration is open (see form on this page).
+Preregistration and full attendance is requested, and registration currently held, with a waiting list (email email@example.com if you are interested.
 We are strongly committed to keeping the work accessible to people of diverse backgrounds and variable means while also supporting our amazing teachers.
 If you need financial assistance to be able to join, please see our application for payment plans and partial scholarship spaces.
 If you would like to join us in keeping this work accessible or if you have enjoyed financial assistance previously and now wish to extend this gift to others, please consider a donation to our scholarship fund.
 For further details on this intensive see: ancestral lineage healing intensives.

 Irene Ammar (Santa Rosa, CA) has trained in systems of bodywork and herbal medicine and worked especially with people living with illness, the dying, and those healing from trauma.
 She loves working with ancestral repair around babies and conscious parenting and with those facing death or struggling with illness.
 Her people are from Germany, Ireland, England, Scandinavia, and Portugal, and she draws inspiration from the Earth-centered wisdoms of ancient Europe.
 She lives with her family on rightfully Pomo lands in Northern California and takes seriously the need to safely engage with collective harms so the tides can turn toward health in all of our families and communities.
 For more info see: www.ireneammar.com.

 We acknowledge this event is taking place on the ancestral lands of Nisenan peoples.
-Folks whose ancestors are indigenous to this area are welcome to join this event by donation or gifting.
+Nisenan descendants whose ancestors lived here long before the gold rush are welcome to join this event by donation or gifting.
 We encourage people to become educated on the history of this land and to find ways to support contemporary Nisenan people and organizations.

 Find and share this event with your network on Facebook.